Dictionary » Positive Words » Tenacious – Meaning, Definition, Synonyms and Antonyms

 3. Is “tenacious” always positive?

-Generally, yes it’s usually seen as a positive trait, showing strength of character.
-However, it can sometimes imply stubbornness or refusal to change when it’s not always helpful.
+Generally, yes—it’s usually seen as a positive trait because it signals strength of character.
+However, it can sometimes imply stubbornness or refusal to change when it’s not helpful.

 4. How is “tenacious” different from “persistent”?

-While both words emphasize determination, “tenacious” often carries a stronger sense of holding tightly and refusing to let go, while “persistent” can be more neutral and about continuing efforts despite difficulties.
+Both words emphasize determination, but “tenacious” often carries a stronger sense of holding tightly and refusing to let go, while “persistent” can be more neutral and focused on continuing efforts despite difficulties.

 Explore more T words: